 Why it makes sense to take your content to Tier II and Tier III cities in India

-Brands are creating customised communication for consumers in Tier II and III cities, the government is pushing rapid development, and the digital revolution is penetrating further into the country.
-In short, it is an exciting time to take content beyond the metros.
+Over the past few months, people have been turning to social media and content platforms for their regular dose of entertainment as they took to staying home.
+Today, there are more subscribers on video streaming services than on traditional cable connections.
+Content, merged with social media, has been the connecting factor during this period of social distancing across the country.
+Brands are creating customized communication for consumers in Tier II and III cities, the government is pushing rapid development, and the digital revolution is penetrating further into the country.
+In short, it is an ideal time to take content beyond the metros.

 1. Increased access to the internet and mobile services